bwalkerq/Launch-School/RB 175/quizzes.md

 had made the mistake not me
 8 - a bit of a gotcha; I chose the exact string that would be returned, but overlooked the answer choice that was the more general answer "A HTML string." meh.
-14 - Ok, so I should have known that 'ENV' was not answer answer since it asked about methods.
+14 - Ok, so I should have known that 'ENV' was not answer since it asked about methods.
 ENV returns the environment variables for my local system's shell (terminal).
 Also, I overlooked 'env' is an alias for request.env.
 But really, all I did to try to answer this question was search my files for each of these answer choices;
-I don't think I fully understood that env or request.env will return the same hash 15 - question about content that we didn't or we barely learned, chose not to look up
+I don't think I fully understood that env or request.env will return the same hash 15 - question about content that we didn't or we barely learned, chose not to look up;
 #halt is a method, #stop isn't.